browserengineering/book/book/embeds.md

 ================

-Rendering is split between the `Tab` and its `Frame`s: the `Frame` does style and layout, while the `Tab` will do accessibility and paint.[^why-split] We'll need to execute that split, and also add code to trigger each `Frame`'s rendering from the `Tab`.
+Rendering is split between the `Tab` and its `Frame`s: the `Frame` does style and layout, while the `Tab` does accessibility and paint.[^why-split] We'll need to execute that split, and also add code to trigger each `Frame`'s rendering from the `Tab`.

 [^why-split]: Why split the rendering pipeline this way?
 Because the
-    output of accessibility and paint is combined across all frames---a single display list, and a single accessibility tree.
+    output of accessibility and paint is combined across all frames---a single display list, and a single accessibility tree---while the DOMs and layout trees don't intermingle.

 Let's start with splitting the rendering pipeline.
 The main method here is still the `Tab`'s `render` method, which first calls `render`